End of Time (Beyoncé song): Critical reception

 Greg Kot of the Chicago Tribune commented that "End of Time" is a glimpse of the "mad scientist" at work.
 Pitchfork Media's Ryan Dombal viewed the song as the "most strident declaration of co-dependence" on 4.
 He also wrote that it sounds like "En Vogue remixed by a high school pep band".
 Chris Coplan of Consequence of Sound commented that "End of Time" is a "grandiose track" that would adequately fit in Broadway musicals.
 Claire Suddath of Time magazine wrote that the song "is just screaming to be covered by an earnest high school a cap [sic] group and posted to YouTube".
-Ricky Schweitzer of One Thirty BPM noted that "End of Time" revisits "the kind of girl-power territory" that Knowles used to experiment with as a member of Destiny's Child.
+Ricky Schweitzer of One Thirty BPM noted that "End of Time" revisits "the kind of girl-power territory" that Beyoncé used to experiment with as a member of Destiny's Child.
 However, he wrote that "['End of Time'] is crisper, more tightly wound, and brimming with confidence that feels natural in a way that Beyoncé has never showcased before."
 Andy Gill of The Independent commented that "the vacuous lyric of 'End of Time' is just about salvaged by the syncopated marching-band shuffle groove".
 Tom Pakinkis of Music Week noted that "End of Time" lets Switch get his "stuttering vocal trickery and disco filters out".
 He further wrote, "The song starts off like a classic Switch production, with filters, sub bass and military drumming.
 It then sags a bit in the rather tune-free verses before a great chorus snatches victory."
 On The Village Voice's 2011 year-end Pazz & Jop singles list, "End of Time" was ranked at number 343.